September 2013 Newsletter

 My Favourite Reviews: What and How

-We raised this in the August Newsletter, and no doubt we'll raise it again as it can become a very powerful tool in generating more interest in MFHC.
+We raised this in the August Newsletter, and we'll probably raise it again, as it can become a very powerful tool in generating more interest in MFHC.

-Then, invite them to click on the 'My Favourite Reviews' button and add whatever compliments they feel happy to make.
+Then, invite them to click on the 'My Favourite Reviews' button and add whatever compliments they feel comfortable making.

 When guests submit their reviews, they'll come to us to moderate.
 Negative comments will not be permitted.
 Assuming the review complies with the criteria, we'll publish it and let you know it is live for you to check.
 Should you have any concerns about it, just let us know.

-It goes without saying the more reviews your listing attracts, the more viewings it will enjoy - and the more value for money you'll get from your listing.
+It goes without saying that the more reviews your listing attracts, the more viewings it will enjoy—and the more value for money you'll get from it.

 Why not set up a standard e-mail template to make it easier to write to guests after their stay?